egmontmika/egmontmika.com/content/blog/short-time-pressure.md

 Just making this phone call...

-Then preparing the dinner, picking up the kids,cleaning the house, buying a birthday present, fixing the bike, getting a haircut, washing the clothes, reading the manual, answering two or three emails… The list seems endless.
+Then preparing the dinner, picking up the kids,cleaning the house, buying a birthday present, fixing the bike, getting a haircut, washing the clothes, reading the manual, answering them emails… The list seems endless.

 How do you deal with short-time pressure?

 The question is, what is *important* and what is *urgent*.
-And what is not.
+And what is *not*.
 Not everything important is also urgent.
 And not everything urgent is also important.
 And some things that claim to be both are neither one.

 So let’s have a look at the four options and find out how to deal with them, one by one.